shredware/blog/content/reasons-why-you-should-take-control-of-your-data.md

 ## Conclusion

-If this did not convince you to take control over your data, in the next post we will present you with some great projects, that make it easy for you to [be the  captain of your data][cloudfleet]!
+If this convinced you to take control over your data, in the next post we will present you with some great projects that make it easy for you to [be the  captain of your data][cloudfleet]!